aaltodsg/spire-server/README.md

 2) Sensor polling loop.
 A specialized component for interfaces established between two infrastructure sensor providers, to periodically poll for new parking lot entry and exit events.
 Also contains code to download a picture of the parking area, if one is available.

+[The corresponding client](https://github.com/aaltodsg/spire-client) is available in github.

 # Status of work